Blinken arrives in Tel Aviv as Israel mobilizes along its border with Gaza

 Overnight heading into Thursday, Israel continued to mobilize troops along the country's border with the Gaza Strip and extended its bombardments.
 The Associated Press reported that Israeli military Lt.
 Col. Richard Hecht said Thursday that forces "are preparing for a ground maneuver if decided," but the country's political leadership has not yet ordered one.

 Also on Thursday, the Israeli state broadcaster KAN announced that 1,300 Israelis are known to have been killed by the Hamas attacks.
-The number of Palestinians in Gaza killed by Israeli forces since the weekend has now reached 1,200, according to officials in Gaza, with more than half those killed women and children.
+The number of Palestinians in Gaza killed by Israeli air strikes since the weekend has now reached at least 1,350, according to officials in Gaza, with more than half those killed women and children.
 An additional 51 Palestinians were killed overnight into early Thursday, Gaza officials said.

 At least 22 U.S. citizens died in the fighting in Israel, the U.S. State Department said.
 President Biden confirmed Tuesday that Americans are among the hostages held by Hamas, but did not say how many.
 Other countries, such as China, France and the United Kingdom, have also reported citizens killed or missing in the conflict.